turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/3_azure_functions.md

 With some connections we will need to use tokens and secrets to authenticate.
 With Azure functions, we can use the application settings to securely store these credentials.
-They will be encrypted and accessed by the app and runtime as environment variables.
+They will be encrypted and accessed by the app as runtime as environment variables.
+For local development these credentials can be stored in local.settings.json and added to .gitignore.

 With some connections, including to Power Platform with the Web API, we can authenticate with an Entra ID identity rather than use secrets.
 The process is